 What many WHOOP users don’t understand is that the strain score doesn’t impact the recovery score because the latter is predominantly influenced by your heart rate variability, resting heart rate, and quality of sleep.

 How Accurate Is WHOOP at Tracking Sleep?

-As I mentioned in my review, WHOOP is an incredibly accurate sleep tracker as confirmed by independent validation studies.
+As I mentioned in my review, WHOOP is an incredibly accurate sleep tracker as confirmed by validation studies.